-To speed up processes across departments, DevOps, DevSecOps and DataOps are based on the Agile methodology.
+These methodologies are based on the Agile methodology to speed up processes across departments.
 These new approaches to software development are based on principles such as collaboration, shared-responsibility, automation, feedback and continuous improvement.
-However, while the Agile methodology only focuses on the collaboration between development and product management departments, DevOps, DevSecOps and DataOps go beyond and include the operations team to the equation.
+However, while the Agile methodology only focuses on the collaboration between development and product management departments, DevOps and DevSecOps go beyond and include the operations team to the equation.

 What is DevOps?